just-4-fun/modularity/README.md

 	}
 }

+// The Activity binds and interacts with the MainModule.

 class MainActivity: Activity(), UiModuleReference<MainModule> {
 	override val module = bindModule(this, MainModule::class)
 	val message by lazy { findViewById<TextView>(R.id.message) }